Has your startup has reached the point where you need to make your first hire?

 When reaching out to people, bear in mind that you’ll probably get better results when focusing on those who’ve been employed at a certain company, for 9 months to a year.

-These individuals have a much better sense of the shortfalls of their current workplace, in respect to their own personal aspirations.
+These individuals have a much better sense of the shortfalls of their current workplace, with respect to their own personal aspirations.

 Working with recruiters